nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 <div markdown="span" class="alert alert-info">:information_source: **Note:** Some of the interactions with the utility classes,
-such as `CommandResult` and `Storage` are left out of the sequence diagram as their roles are not significant in the execution of the find entries command.
+such as `CommandResult` and `Storage` are left out of the sequence diagram as their roles are not significant in the execution of the clear entries command.
 </div>

 The following activity diagram summarizes what happens when a user executes a new command: